 They are found across the Indo West Pacific area from East Africa to Southern Japan and across to French Polynesia and have been recorded in Hawaii.
 In Tanzania they are most common around the 5 to 8 meter range on shallow reefs with abundant algal growth and generally some wave action.

 The Lined Surgeonfish predominantly feed on algae although there are reports of them eating small crustaceans.
 In the images they can be seen feeding.
-They are quite selective about what they eat and move along a patch of algae until they spot something they like.
+They are quite selective about what they eat and move along the reef until they spot something they like.
 They obviously have strong preferences in the diet.

 Group spawning takes place with the females releasing spawn into the water table and the dominant male fertilizing the eggs.
 Once the eggs hatch the larvae go through a planktonic stage before settling down.